 South & City College Birmingham is delighted that Principal, Mike Hopkins has been appointed Member of the Order of the British Empire (MBE) in the Queen’s Birthday Honours List 2021 for Services to Education.

-Mike has dedicated his career to improving lives of students across Birmingham and beyond.
+Mike has dedicated his career to improving the lives of students across Birmingham and beyond.

 He’s fully committed to serving the needs of local communities and supportive of the regional skills agenda.
 He has worked with the West Midlands Combined Authority to secure millions of pounds worth of funding to provide construction training to unemployed people across the region and recently invested over £2 million in a new Engineering Centre and a National Express Training Academy, in direct response to the region’s skills priorities.
 Mike has even opened a dedicated school to allow 70 pupils from Baverstock School, which faced closure in 2017, to continue their education.
 This has continued as a successful academy for 14-16 year old students.